The Mature Minor Rule: Teens and patient confidentialityHistory of the Mature Minor Rule

 - The minor's parent or legal guardian is not liable for the cost of their child's care unless they have joined in the consent to treatment.

-Any person 14 and older can give consent for STD diagnosis and treatment (this includes Hepatitis B Immunizations).
+Any person 14 and older determined to be a Mature Minor can give consent for STD diagnosis and treatment (this includes Hepatitis B and HPV immunizations) without getting permission from a parent or guardian.

 Clients under 18 years of age.